supabase-community/postgres_lsp/docs/index.md

 ## Configuration

 We recommend creating a `postgrestools.jsonc` configuration file for each project.
-This eliminates repetitive CLI options and ensures that consitent configuration in your editor.
+This eliminates repetitive CLI options and ensures that consistent configuration in your editor.
 Some options are only available from a configuration file.
 This step is optional: if you are happy with the defaults, you don’t need a configuration file.
 To create the `postgrestools.jsonc` file, run the `init` command in the root folder of your project:

 ```sh
 postgrestools init